Degrees & Divisions

 Undergraduate Degrees

-The Nicholas School cooperates with the Trinity College of Arts & Sciences in awarding six undergraduate degrees: the AB in environmental sciences and policy, the BS in environmental sciences, the AB and BS in earth and climate science, and the AB and BS in marine science and conservation.
+The Nicholas School cooperates with the Trinity College of Arts & Sciences in awarding six undergraduate degrees: the AB in environmental sciences and policy, the BS in environmental sciences, the AB and BS in earth and climate sciences, and the AB and BS in marine science and conservation.
 In addition, minors are offered in environmental sciences and policy, earth and climate sciences, and marine science and conservation.
 Certificate programs are offered in energy and the environment, and sustainability engagement.
 Courses for the majors are taught by more than sixty Duke professors in twenty cooperating departments and schools.
 The Department of Biology offers a BS with a concentration in marine biology that is fulfilled by a semester in residence at the Duke University Marine Laboratory—a major facility of the Nicholas School.

 Divisions